switch-model/Switch-USA-PG-ReEDS/README.md

 and uses them to update retirement dates in the local copy of EIA 860m data maintained by PowerGenome.

-# Generating Switch inputs on high performance computing (HPC) cluster
+# Generating Switch inputs on a high performance computing (HPC) cluster

 On an HPC system that uses the slurm scheduling manager, the cases can be setup in parallel as follows: